 Divorce refers to the termination of a marriage or a marital union.
-Divorce usually involves the cancellation or reorganization of a person’s legal duties and responsibilities which were extended to him/her through marriage or bonds of matrimony.
-In most countries, divorce is required by law so as to allow the former partner to marry another person [Gilman, Kawachi, Fitzmaurice & Buka 2003] However divorce is not usually a smooth process and has significant impacts on the partners physical, social, economic and even mental health and wellbeing.
-In this post, I will focus specifically on the stigma and mental health impact of divorce from a Nigerian Perspective.
+Divorce usually involves the cancellation or reorganization of a person’s legal duties and responsibilities which were extended to him/her through marriage.
+In most countries, divorce is required by law so as to allow the former partner to marry another person [Gilman, Kawachi, Fitzmaurice & Buka 2003].
+However, divorce is not usually a smooth process and has significant impacts on the partner’s physical, social, psychological, and economic wellbeing.
+In this post, I will focus specifically on the stigma and mental health impact of divorce from a Nigerian perspective.

-In Nigeria, more especially in the Igbo tribe, divorce is often seen as such a taboo coupled with religious factors that women prefer to stay in dysfunctional marriage over getting a divorce.
-Divorced women are often seen as second-hand/inferior, troublesome and the cause of the failed marriage.
+In Nigeria, especially in the Igbo tribe, divorce is often seen as taboo.
+As a result, women prefer to stay in dysfunctional marriages over getting a divorce.
+Divorced women are often seen as second-hand/inferior, troublesome, and the cause of the failed marriage.
 Sometimes they don’t receive support even from their immediate family members who prefer to join others to persecute and humiliate them.
 This often causes mental health breakdown.

-It’s pertinent to note that divorce and stigma have effects on somatic and mental health most of which can be seen/associated with increased anxiety, depression, increased risk of alcohol abuse, aggression, financial hardship, lack of confidante.
-While for some, divorce is a relieving end to a dissatisfying relationship, for others the disintegration of the relationship and the divorce itself cause deep psychological distress that keeps one from moving forward.
-For some the common feelings of anger, resentment, confusion, fear, shame and anxiety during and after divorce takes up permanent residency in one’s emotional makeup and wreaks havoc on both mental and physical health.
+It’s pertinent to note that divorce and stigma have effects on somatic and mental health most of which can be seen/associated with increased anxiety, depression, increased risk of alcohol abuse, aggression, financial hardship, and lack of confidence.
+While for some, divorce is a relieving end to a dissatisfying relationship, for others the disintegration of the relationship and the divorce itself cause deep psychological distress.
+For some, the common feelings of anger, resentment, confusion, fear, shame, and anxiety during and after divorce takes up permanent residency in one’s emotional makeup and wreaks havoc on both mental and physical health.
 This can be the case even if you were the one who chose to leave the marriage.
-As divorce has carved a niche in the community so does the stigma surrounding it hence the recognition of its destructive impact on both emotional and physical wellbeing as well as the need for specialized treatment designed to support people who are struggling during and after divorce.
+As divorce has carved a niche in the community so does the stigma surrounding it.
+Thus we must recognize its destructive impact on both emotional and physical well-being as well as the need to support people who are struggling during and after divorce.
 The lack of access to good mental health care coupled with stigma regarding mental health issues makes the situations more challenging and complicated for many divorced women.

 STIGMA ASSOCIATED WITH DIVORCE INCLUDES